Some advice if your teen chooses this path.

 Career counseling services Colleges encourage students to visit the career services office during freshman year to learn about various career paths and suitable majors.
 Check out the quality of this office at the colleges on your student’s list.
 Consider stopping in when you finish the campus tour or make an appointment in advance to allow your student to talk with a counselor about their interests.

 Academic advisers A good one can help a student focus their interests and guide them to a major where they can succeed academically and after graduation.
 Encourage your teen to apply to colleges that require students to meet with their adviser regularly.

 Freshmen seminar courses Look for colleges that offer these one-credit courses, which can include a focus on selecting a major.

 Think before you speak Adults love to complain about their jobs and this can discourage kids from choosing a career path.
 They don’t understand that there’s a difference between liking what you do but not who you do it for.
 Encourage adults around your family to filter their comments, as well.
 Instead, ask them to talk about their jobs if they enjoy what they do.

-Grad school is practically a given these days With that in mind, understand your student can use his undergrad years to study a subject or two that really interests him, become an educated and knowledgeable person (the goal of college), and then decide what to do next.
+Grad school is practically a given these days With that in mind, understand your student can use their undergrad years to study a subject or two that really interests them, become an educated and knowledgeable person (the goal of college), and then decide what to do next.
 There is no major for prelaw; an MBA doesn’t require a business degree; and most premed programs mean majoring in a natural science.

 If your student chooses to apply “undeclared,” don’t freak out.
-Instead, work together to find the right college(s) for her.
+Instead, work together to find the right college(s) for them.
 At many colleges, a student can’t declare a major or apply to a program until after sophomore year anyway.